eclipse-chariott/chariott/README.md

 scenarios that are supported by Chariott.
 It can be found [here](./examples/applications/README.md).

+## Requirements

+The current source is developed and tested under WSL2/Linux running Ubuntu 20.04 on AMD64 architecture.
+It is not tested against any other configurations.
+You might experience missing support for other platforms, but please feel free to contribute to close the gaps.

 ## Getting started

+### Dev Container

 For development and running the examples, we recommend using the [Devcontainer](https://code.visualstudio.com/docs/remote/containers) template